roboticeyes/openrex/doc/rex-spec-v1.md

 optimize the data transfer between a mobile client and a server.
 The suffix of the rex file is chosen to be **.rex**.

 The rex format can store up to 2^16 different data blocks (65535), where one specific data block stores a certain type of data.
-This data can vary from geospatial data to simulation or any binary-typed data.
+This data can vary from geospatial data to 3D meshes or any binary-typed data.

 The rex format stores all the information in binary representation (big endian).
 This allows for optimized data storage and performant read/write operations.
 For instance, reading an OBJ file takes 20x more time than reading the same data